 The Naracoorte Caves Park

 In the case of the Victoria Fossil Cave a staggering 130 different species of mammals, reptiles, birds and frogs have been discovered.
-It is a repository of near-perfect fossilized skeletons of ancient megafauna of 's .
-The bones of Megafauna species such as Thylacoleo carnifex Marsupial Lion, Thylacine, Zygomaturus and sthenurine the have been found in the fossil deposits.The fossils, dating back 500,000 years, have been recognised as one of the richest collections of Pleistocene fossils in the world.
+It is a repository of near-perfect fossilized skeletons of ancient megafauna of Australia's native wildlife.
+The bones of Megafauna species such as Thylacoleo carnifex Marsupial Lion, Thylacine, Zygomaturus and sthenurine kangaroo the have been found in the fossil deposits.The fossils, dating back 500,000 years, have been recognised as one of the richest collections of Pleistocene fossils in the world.
 There are 28 caves in the area and four caves which are open for inspection.
-With a guide, we enjoy an escorted to learn about the most important fossils found in the .
+With a tour guide, we enjoy an escorted tour to learn about the most important fossils found in the National park.

 Balranald is located on the western edge of the vast Hay plain initially settled as a place once used to ford the Murrumbidgee River.
 Today it is a service centre for the surrounding irrigation district.
 The Heritage Park in Market Street draws the historic interest of the area with the old gaol, the school house and an historical museum.

-The following Australian .
-Pasture gives way to the desert landscape as this group travels up to the Mungo where we spend the next two nights.
-A unique desert setting for an experience. our itinerary has this escorted small group of heading into the
+The following day our itinerary has this escorted small group tour of South Australia heading into the Australian outback.
+Pasture gives way to the desert landscape as this group tour travels up to the Mungo National Park where we spend the next two nights.
+A unique desert setting for an outback experience.

-Mungo has been a UNESCO World Heritage Site for some 40 years.
+Mungo National Park has been a UNESCO World Heritage Site for some 40 years.

-The history of these fossil lakes is deeply entwined with what has happened in the dunefields, rivers and Australian and accumulated, piling up like the pages in a history book, waiting to be read in this .
-But here it is not just the recent geologically record that is important.hundreds of kilometres away.
-A geological stable region sediment from the Queensland has washed through the
+The history of these fossil lakes is deeply entwined with what has happened in the dunefields, rivers and mountains hundreds of kilometres away.
+A geological stable region sediment from the Queensland mountains has washed through the Australian outback and accumulated, piling up like the pages in a history book, waiting to be read in this national park.
+But here it is not just the recent geologically record that is important.

 About 16,000 years ago the lakes dried up leaving a 25 km-long sand dune, called a lunette, which stretched along the eastern edge of the lake and was, in places, up to 40 metres high.
 When shepherds, many of whom were Chinese, arrived in the area in the 1860s they called the lunette the Walls of China.